John of Montecorvino: Journey to Asia

 John wrote letters on 8 January 1305 and 13 February 1306, describing the progress of the Latin mission in the Far East, in spite of Nestorian opposition; alluding to the Latin Catholic community he had founded in India, and to an appeal he had received to preach in "Ethiopia" and dealing with overland and oversea routes to "Cathay", from the Black Sea and the Persian Gulf respectively.

 After he had worked alone for eleven years, the German Franciscan Arnold of Cologne was sent to him (1304 or 1303) as his first colleague.
 In 1307 Pope Clement V, highly pleased with the missionary's success, sent seven Franciscan bishops (Andrew of Perugia, Andreuccio d'Assisi, Gerardo Albuini, Nicola da Banzia, Ulrico von Seyfriedsdorf, Peregrino da Castello, Guglielmo da Villanova) who were commissioned to consecrate John of Montecorvino archbishop of Peking and summus archiepiscopus 'chief archbishop' of all those countries; they were themselves to be his suffragan bishops.
 Only three of these envoys arrived safely: Gerardus, Peregrinus and Andrew of Perugia (1308).
 They consecrated John in 1308 and succeeded each other in the episcopal see of Zaiton (Quanzhou), which John had established.
-In 1312 three more Franciscans were sent out from Rome to act as suffragans, of whom one at least reached East Asia.
+In 1312 three more Franciscans were sent out from Rome to act as suffragans, of whom at least one (Bishop Pietro da Firenze) reached East Asia.

 For the next 20 years the Chinese-Mongol mission continued to flourish under his leadership.
 A Franciscan tradition states that about 1310 John of Montecorvino converted the third Yuan monarch Külüg Khan, (Emperor Wuzong) but this is disputed.
 His mission unquestionably won remarkable successes in northern and eastern China.
 Besides three mission stations in Peking, he established one near Amoy harbour, opposite of Formosa island (present-day Taiwan).

 John of Montecorvino translated the New Testament into Uyghur and provided copies of the Psalms, the Breviary and liturgical hymns for the Öngüt.
 He was instrumental in teaching boys the Latin chant, probably for a choir in the liturgy and with the hope that some of them might become priests.
 Also, he converted Armenians in China and Alans to Latin Catholicism in China.